Tearsheet

 AI Analysis | Feedback

-Mark Van Genderen President and Chief Executive Officer
+Mark Van Genderen, President and Chief Executive Officer

-Sarah Lauber has served as Executive Vice President - Chief Financial Officer of Douglas Dynamics since joining the company in 2017.
-Her prior experience includes financial leadership positions at several public companies.
-She was Senior Vice President and Chief Financial Officer at Jason Industries, Inc., a diversified industrial company, from 2015 to 2017.
-Ms. Lauber also held the role of Vice President, Financial Planning and Analysis at Regal Beloit Corporation from 2011 to 2015.
-Notably, she served as Chief Financial Officer of A.O.
-Smith Corporation's Electrical Products Company (EPC) from 2002 until it was acquired by Regal Beloit in 2011.
-She began her career as an accountant at KPMG.
-Ms. Lauber is also a member of the Board of Directors of the Timken Company (NYSE: TKR).
+Sarah C. Lauber has been the Chief Financial Officer of Douglas Dynamics, Inc. since August 28, 2017.
+Before joining Douglas Dynamics, Ms. Lauber was Senior Vice President and Chief Financial Officer at Jason Industries, Inc., a diversified industrial company, from 2015 to 2017.
+She also served as Vice President, Financial Planning and Analysis at Regal Beloit Corporation from 2011 to 2015, and as Chief Financial Officer of A.O.
+Smith Corporation's Electrical Products Company (EPC) from 2002 until its acquisition by Regal Beloit in 2011.
+Ms. Lauber began her career as an accountant at KPMG.
+She is a licensed Certified Public Accountant and serves on the Board of Directors of The Timken Company.
+She holds a bachelor's degree from California State University-San Bernardino and an executive MBA from Northwestern University's Kellogg School of Management.

-Chris Bernauer President, Work Truck Attachments
+Chris Bernauer, President, Work Truck Attachments

-Shannan Vlieger Senior Vice President, People and Culture
+Shannan Vlieger, Senior Vice President, People and Culture

 AI Analysis | Feedback